Contingent Payment Mechanisms for Resource Utilization: Introduction

 The closest related work is on the design of mechanisms for incentivizing reliability in the specific setting of demand-side response in electric power systems~\cite{Ma_ijcai16,Ma_aamas17}, where selected agents decide whether to respond only after uncertainty in their costs for demand response are resolved.
 The objective there is to guarantee a probabilistic target on the collective actions taken by agents, without selecting too large a number of agents or incurring too much of a total cost.
-In contrast to the models in the present paper, there is no hard feasibility constraint in the setting of demand response--- that is, whereas only one agent can be assigned to each one of our resources, in demand response any number between zero and all agents can reduce demand.
-This makes the present problem more challenging.
+Crucially, and in stark contrast to the models in the present paper, there is no hard feasibility constraint in these settings of demand response--- that is, whereas only one agent can be assigned to a resource in our model, in demand response problems any number of agents can reduce demand.
+This additional feasible constraint has the effect of making the present problem more challenging.

 \if 0 \dcp{are you comfortable with this? feel free to rephrase if not!} \hma{I don't think this is true, though... constraint in this problem are on the feasible allocations, whereas constraints in DR are on the probabilistic outcomes.
 I would actually say that constraint is harder to deal with.
 BUT, there is no optimality result at all in the DR paper (e.g. prove that the number of agents that is being selected is small) whereas we have optimality result here.
 The easier constraint that we have here made it possible to actually prove something}\dcp{hmmm, do you remember the discussion we had when writing the grant when we disagreed on this issue of constraints?
 I thought you agreed with me in the end. does it help you to remember that discussion? anyway, please try to suggest phrasing you're ok with and we can try to converge}